joy-andraos/lebanon-unveiled/README.md

   -Add, update, display and delete places

-  -To access the admin pannel, log in with username "admin" and password "123"
+  -To access the admin pannel, log in with username "admin" and password "123".
+Make sure to add the pictures you want to upload to the uploadImage folder first.

 # Technologies used
 -HTML: for the structure and content of the page